-In accordance with the Company's Bylaws and the Regulations for Companies in the Kingdom of Saudi Arabia, the Company transfers minimum 10% of the net income for the year, attributable to the owners of the parent company to a statutory reserve until such reserve equals 30% of its share capital.
+In accordance with the Company's By-laws the Company transfers minimum 10% of the net income for the year, attributable to the owners of the parent company to a statutory reserve until such reserve equals 30% of its share capital.
 The statutory reserve in the consolidated financial statements is the statutory reserve of the Parent Company.
-This reserve currently is not available for distribution to the shareholders.
+This reserve currently is not available for distribution to the shareholders of the Parent Company.